yukaizou2015/module-stats/_episodes/05-PPV.md

 >
 >     Pick a recent study that you have done in fMRI or using anatomical data.
 >     try to propose values for power, alpha, and prior
 >     Vary power from .1 to .9 and print or plot results
 >
+>     First define a function to compute the PPV from power, odd ratio and alpha
+>     The solution below is in Python, but feel free to do it in your favorite scripting language
+>
 > > ## Solution
 > > ~~~